river-corridors-sfa/.github/profile/README.md

 2. Use the main search bar to look for your Topic.
 After running the search, you will initially see all of the public repositories that include your search criteria (whether as a Topic or elsewhere in the repo) across all of GitHub.
 Use the "Filter by" section on the left side to further restrict your search criteria.

 ## Contact Us
-You can find more information and reach out to project associated people via the [River Corridor Team](https://www.pnnl.gov/projects/river-corridor/team) page.
 The Data Management Team manages the GitHub Organization and their contact information is listed below.
 - Amy Goldman, amy.goldman@pnnl.gov
 - Brieanne Forbes, brieanne.forbes@pnnl.gov
 - Bibi Powers-McCormack, bibi.powers-mccormack@pnnl.gov